LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 The logical operator parameter ``-operatorLogical`` can be used with a value of either "AND" or "OR".
-The parameters ``-operatorBegin``, and ``-operatorEnd`` can be used with values of "AND", "OR", or "NOT". ``-operatorLogical`` applies to all search parameters specified with an action while ``-operatorBegin`` applies to all search parameters until the matching ``-operatorEnd`` parameter is reached.
+The parameters ``-operatorBegin``, and ``-operatorEnd`` can be used with values of "AND", "OR", or "NOT".
+An ``-operatorLogical`` applies to all search parameters specified with an action while ``-operatorBegin`` applies to all search parameters until the matching ``-operatorEnd`` parameter is reached.
+(Thus the two can not be mixed into the same inline.)
 The case of the value is unimportant when specifying a logical operator.

--  "AND" specifies that records which are returned should fulfil all of the search parameters listed.
+-  "AND" specifies that records which are returned should fulfill all of the search parameters listed.
--  "OR" specifies that records which are returned should fulfil one or more of the search parameters listed.
+-  "OR" specifies that records which are returned should fulfill one or more of the search parameters listed.
 -  "NOT" specifies that records which match the search criteria contained between the ``-operatorBegin`` and ``-operatorEnd`` parameters should be